 Feeling a bit classy?
 Take a long lunch or just people watch at this swanky King’s Cross establishment.

-Visit their branch at Spitalfields Market to grab a scrummy Crosstown Donut to have with your coffee.
+Visit their branch at Spitalfields Market to grab a scrummy Crosstown Doughnut with your coffee.

 The Black Lab | Clapham Common

 Order your coffee a little different at this cosy Clapham coffee house.
 Usually there are two bean blends to drink however you like, with milk, sugar, on ice, etc.